gdeubner/Exploration-in-c/README.md

 # Exploration-in-c
-A collection of small C projects
+This is a collection of short c projects I've completed for my schoolwork.
+They are intended to demonstrate my ability to code in c.
+Enjoy!